 If you are looking into medical assisting as a career, you’ll soon find that there are many different types of medical assistants.

 Your salary as a medical assistant depends on your education, experience, location, and what type of medical assistant you choose to become.
-Some specialities may require extra education or certifications.
+Some specialties may require extra education or certifications.

-Let’s take a look the highest-paying medical assistant specialities.
+Let’s take a look at the highest-paying medical assistant specialties.

 Highest-Paying Medical Assistant Specialties